ctallum/portfolio/content/dfm/index.md

 - tag: DFM
 ---

+### Summary
+- Designed and fabricated series of objects from scratch using DFM principles
+- Used techniques such as CNC milling, vacuum forming, injection molding, silicon molding, and more

 ### Treasure Box

 The first project that I worked on was designing a "treasure box" that would be machined out of a 6"x6"x3" block of aluminum.
 The box would be CNC milled using a Tormach mill.
 I decided that I would try to make my box look like a pie.
 Here are a few images of the CAD and the final result: